christopher-besch/homepage/src/articles/16_open_source/open_source.md

 What life is this when we all walk among devices we can't touch or open or tinker with?
 Therefore, I consider Open-Source a form of **enlightenment**.

-### So I've changed some source code.
-What do I do with it?
+### So I've Changed some Source Code.
+What do I Do With It?
 Say you implemented a new feature to the source code of LibreOffice Writer.
 Very cool!
 What do you do with this feature?